kerschfilip/vita-guilielmi/README.md

 # Vita Guilielmi – Digital Comparative Edition

-A digital synoptic and comparative edition of the **_Vita et obitu sancti Guilielmi_**, comparing a 13th-century Beneventan manuscript preserved at the Abbey of Montevergine with the 1581 printed *editio princeps* by Felice Renda.
+A digital synoptic and comparative edition of the **_Vita et obitu sancti Guilielmi_**, comparing a 13th-century Beneventan manuscript preserved at the Abbey of Montevergine with the 1581 printed _editio princeps_ by Felice Renda.

 Built with **TEI Publisher** running in **Docker**, generated and managed by **Jinks**, and synced in real time between local files and the database via the **existdb-vscode** extension.
 This repository contains all source files (TEI XML, ODD schemas, HTML templates, CSS, XQuery modules) that power the edition.

 ---
 ## Getting Started

-This setup assumes you're working on **macOS**.
+> **Note:** This README is written for **collaborators joining an existing project**.
+It walks you through setting up your local environment so you can start working on the edition right away.
+>
+> If you're starting a new TEI Publisher project from scratch (generating the app via Jinks, exporting the initial state, creating the repository), see the project setup notes on the [Wiki](https://github.com/kerschfilip/vita-guilielmi/wiki/TEI-Publisher-Collaborative-Workflow-Guide).

 The workflow runs TEI Publisher locally in Docker, syncs files between your local Git folder and the database in real time, and uses GitHub for collaboration.

 ### Prerequisites